The Children's Outreach team

 Megan Flint has an extensive background in education and music, as both a primary school teacher/leader and music specialist.
 She leads and presents NZCF's programme of Singing Matters workshops for primary and intermediate schools, and is the Artistic Advisor for NZCF's Children's Outreach project.

-Mary Gibson Cornish has been teaching music and leading singing for over 20 years, and has conducted numerous festivals for children including including the New Zealand Ukulele Festival, helping thousands of children and their teachers start their journey in music.
+Mary Cornish MNZM has been teaching music and leading singing for over 20 years, and has conducted numerous festivals for children including including the New Zealand Ukulele Festival, helping thousands of children and their teachers start their journey in music.
 Mary co-authored Hear Our Voices (NZCF), the NZ Ukulele Handbook for Teachers, and the Kiwileles Songbooks, and she is a NZCF Singing Matters Mentor

 Te Ohorere Williams is is a proud descendant of Ngāiterangi, Ngāti Pukenga,